 Baby Lizbeth was just 8 days old when a scorpion stung her.
 Normally, a scorpion sting hurts and can cause some dizziness, but Lizbeth was so small that the sting site immediately swelled and her heart started racing.
 Her little body was covered in sweat, and she started having difficulty breathing.
 Fortunately, the Chacraseca Clinic was open.

 Dr. Daisy responded immediately, starting an IV in her arm and positioning her to help her breath better.
 After emergency treatment, Dr. Daisy arranged for Lizbeth to be taken to the Léon Hospital.
 Because there was a clinic, a doctor, medications, and a community “ambulance” available, little Lizbeth is fine.

 About the Clinic

-JustHope facilitates and oversees the placement of approximately ten medical residents in the clinic.
+Through a partnership with DOCare, JustHope facilitates and oversees the placement of U.S. medical residents in the clinic.
 They spend between two and four weeks residing in Chacraseca, shadowing local doctors, and attending to patients.
 JustHope provides translators where needed.

 JustHope-sponsored medical brigades work in cooperation with the clinic and its staff to address unmet needs of Nicaraguans in the Léon area.Read about the experience of a Medical Brigade